AI Companion Security and Privacy

 Summaries are stored in the web portal in accordance with the account, group, and/or user retention settings.

-Summaries shared within the continuous meeting chat are stored in accordance with the customer’s Zoom Team Chat retention settings.
+Summaries shared within the continuous meeting chat are stored in accordance with the customer’s Zoom Chat retention settings.

 Admins and users can choose whether the full text of a meeting summary or just a link to the summary is shared via email.
 This can be managed at the account, group, and user level.